-Of these 182 unique combinations of software and articles, overall 78% provided some information about the creators of the software.
-Crediting did not vary much by strata, with 78% of combinations mentioning creators in the top tier, 75% in the middle and 79% in the third tier.
+Of these 182 unique combinations of software and articles, overall 77% (95% CI: .70-.82) provided some information about the creators of the software.
+Crediting did not vary much by strata, with 78% of combinations mentioning creators in the top strata, 75% in the middle and 79% in the third strata; Conference intervals overlapped implying no statistically significant differences.

-Almost all the combinations of software and articles were identifiable, 94% overall.
-Unexpectedly there was more non-identifiable software in the top tier journals, where only 89% were identifiable, while the others tiers rarely discussed software that could not be identified (96% and 97%).
+Almost all the combinations of software and articles were identifiable, 94% overall (95% CI: .87-.95); there were no statistically significant differences between strata.

-Overall 87% of packages mentioned in papers provided sufficient information to find the software, while 13% were not findable at all.
-Again, publications in the top tier performed a little worse on this, with only 84% in Tier 1, 85% in Tier 2, and 91% in Tier 3.
+Overall 86% of packages mentioned in papers provided sufficient information to find the software (95% CI: 0.80–0.90).
+Again, there were no statistically significant differences between the strata (84% in Strata 1, 85% in Strata 2, and 91% in Strata 3.)
+In the dataset, 14% of packages mentioned in papers were not findable at all (95% CI: 0.10–0.20).

 Version information was rarely provided.
-Of the 182 combinations of software mentioned in articles, only 51 (28%) provided any version information (either a version number or a date on which the software was obtained or compiled).
+Of the 182 combinations of software mentioned in articles, only 51 (28%, 95% CI 0.22–0.35) provided any version information (either a version number or a date on which the software was obtained or compiled).
 For those where version information was provided we were able to see if we could find the specific version used.
-In only 10 (5%) of those cases were we successful, primarily because the version information was insufficient or older versions of the software were not available.
+In only 10 (5%, 95% CI: 0.02–0.10) of those cases were we successful, primarily because the version information was insufficient or older versions of the software were not available.

 Accessibility and reusability

-Finally, we analyzed each of the software packages that was findable to assess the extent to which that software could be accessed and potentially reused by readers.
+Finally, we analyzed each of the software packages that were findable to assess the extent to which that software could be accessed and potentially reused by readers.
 Since this is a characteristic of the software itself (or at least the manner in which it is hosted and licensed), rather than the software mention, our unit of analysis here was the 146 distinct pieces of software used across the papers in our sample.

-Overall we were able to access 115 (79%) of the pieces of software mentioned, in either binary, source, or other form (e.g., web service).
-Of these, 69 (47% overall) offered access without payment, while 46 (31% overall) offered access only after purchase.
-We were able to access the source code of 47 (32%) of software, but only 29 (20%) gave explicit permission to modify that code.
+Overall we were able to access 115 (79%, 95% CI: 0.71–0.85) of the pieces of software mentioned, in either binary, source, or other form (e.g., web service).
+Of these, 69 (47%, 95% CI: 0.39–0.57) offered access without payment, while the rest offered access only after purchase.
+We were able to access the source code of 47 (32%, 95% CI: 0.25–0.40) of software, but only 29 (20%, 95% CI: 0.14–0.27) gave explicit permission to modify that code.
 Typically that explicit permission for modification came because the software used an open source license or expressly placed the software in the public domain.

-Viewed by strata, as shown in Figure 4, we can see that there is no systematic variance across strata on these features, meaning that the replicability and extendability of articles published in higher quality venues is no higher than those published in lower quality venues.
+Viewed by strata, as shown in Figure 4, we can see that there is no systematic variance across strata on these features, meaning that there is no evidence that articles published in journals with higher impact factors systematically tend to use software that offers greater utility for replication and extension (or, that our sample is not sufficiently large to see differences).

 Figure 5: Accessibility and reusability of software by strata